 Evaluation Strategy: A strong commitment to evaluation of the project is required.
-Describe the impact on ultimate outcome measures and interim outcome measures as outlined in Section 2.3.3.
-Describe the plan for outcome measurements, including data collection and management methods, statistical analyses, and anticipated results.
-Evaluation and reporting of outcomes must be headed by a professional who has demonstrated expertise in the field of program evaluation, intervention science, cancer screening, and/or behavioral risk reduction.
+Describe the impact on outcome measures and interim output measures as outlined in section 2.3.3.
+Describe the plan for outcome and output measurements, including data collection and management methods, data analyses, and anticipated results.
+Evaluation and reporting of results should be headed by a professional who has demonstrated expertise in the field.
 If needed, applicants may want to consider seeking expertise at Texas-based academic cancer centers, schools/programs of public health, prevention research centers, or the like.
 Applicants should budget accordingly for the evaluation activity and should involve that professional during grant application preparation to ensure, among other things, that the evaluation plan is linked to the proposed goals and objectives.